Helen Butterworth, Global Project Associate, More in Common

 Laura-Kristine Krause, Director, More in Common Germany

-Laura joins More in Common from the Berlin-based think tank Das Progressive Zentrum where she headed the Future of Democracy program and worked on democratic innovations.
-She was named one of the “40 under 40” of German society and science in 2017 and took part in the recent negotiations of the German coalition agreement.
+Laura joined More in Common from the Berlin-based think tank Das Progressive Zentrum where she headed the Future of Democracy program and built up the Democracy Lab for democratic innovations.
+Laura holds a master’s degree from the Free University of Berlin and was a Fulbright Fellow at the University of Washington.
+She published on institutional reform, digital democracy, and women in politics.
+Laura was named one of “40 under 40” of Germany twice and took part in the 2018 negotiations of the German coalition agreement.

 Mathieu Lefèvre, CEO and Co-founder, More in Common